rhashimoto/browser-test-echo/README.md

 ## Quick Start
 * Use a recent version of nodejs (successfully tried v14.15.4).
-* Clone the project and `yarn install`.
+* Clone the project and `yarn install` (npm may also work but this project was developed with yarn).
 * Follow the
-[instructions for enabling ES6 modules in Jest](https://jestjs.io/docs/en/ecmascript-modules) which may involve setting NODE_OPTIONS in your environment.
+[instructions for enabling ES6 modules in Jest](https://jestjs.io/docs/en/ecmascript-modules) which may involve setting NODE_OPTIONS in your environment or command line.
 * `yarn test`

-The sample test should show two passing tests and one intentional failing test.
+The sample test should show two passing tests and one intentionally failing test.
 On a dumb terminal the results should look like this:
 ```
 Web Dev Server started...